pydio/pydio-doc-admin-guide/4_access_control_and_security/3_ent_binding_to_ldap_ad.md

-One of the Cells abilities is to integrate with the environment it is install in.
+One of the Cells nice features is to integrate with the environment it is installed in.
 This goes for user creation/authentication as it is able to import and authenticate user from an existing LDAP server.
 Additionnaly Cells allows admin to configure users synchronization rate and mapping of LDAP user attributes against Cells user attributes.

-### Step 1:
+### Step 1

 Login with admin user and go to "Settings".
 Click on External Directory.
 To add new directory, click on "DIRECTORY" or click on existed ldap to modify configurations.

 [:image-popup:4_access_control_and_security/ldap_new_directory.png]

-### Step 2:
+### Step 2

 In this step, you will create a ldap directory with an openldap server.